The Immaculate Conception

 Martin Luther, the father of the Protestant Reformation and the chief proponent of Sola Scriptura (Scripture alone), said the following in a sermon: "But as the Virgin Mary was herself born of a father and mother in the natural way, many have been disposed to assert that she was also born in original sin, though all with one mouth affirm that she was sanctified in the maternal womb, and conceived without concupiscence."
-(On the Day of the Conception of the Mother of God).
+(On the Day of the Conception of the Mother of God [A.D 1527]).

 Copyright © 2018 StayCatholic.com

 For Further Study

-The Early Church Fathers on Mary's Perpetual
+Free - The Early Church Fathers

-Books - Meet Mary - Getting to Know the Mother of God by Mark Miravalle and Mary, the Second Eve by John Henry Newman and Hail, Holy Queen by Scott Hahn and Mary and the Fathers of the Church by Fr.
-Luigi Gambero.
+Books - Meet Mary - Getting to Know the Mother of God by Mark Miravalle and Mary and the Fathers of the Church by Fr.
+Luigi Gambero and Hail, Holy Queen by Scott Hahn and Rethinking Mary in the New Testament-What the Bible Tells Us about the Mother of the Messiah by Edward Sri

 Prev.
 Essays Next